-Sony Announces the Clie VZ90 Handheld For Japan
+Sony Clie VZ90 Handheld Announced for Japan

 Sony Japan has released a new Clie for the Japanese market only.
 The Clie PEG-VZ90 is a Palm OS multimedia Clie handheld, that features a large OLED screen, slider hidden buttons, plentiful memory and WiFi.